Frequently Asked Questions

 A: Holy Spirit School students are required to wear uniforms.
 The uniform for boys is: navy blue pants or shorts, school logo red, blue or white polo, school logo sweatshirt or fleece jacket.
-Girls wear a red and blue plaid skirt (jumper for grades PreK-3), navy pants, shorts, skorts or capris, school logo red, blue or white polo, school logo sweatshirt, fleece, or jacket.
+Girls wear a red and blue plaid skirt (jumper for grades TK-3), navy pants, shorts, skorts or capris, school logo red, blue or white polo, school logo sweatshirt, fleece, or jacket.

 School Programs: In the Classroom and Beyond